Teachers! Did you use this instructable in your classroom?

 - Soldering gun and solder

 - Scotch-Brite pad

 Step 2: Attach Your Material

-Affix your FR-1 circuit board blank to the Othermill's bed using double-sided tape.
+Affix your FR-1 circuit board blank to the mill's bed using double-sided tape.
 If the aligning bracket is in place, remove it and make sure the bottom left corner of the FR-1 is flush with the edges of the bed.
-I like to leave some extra tape hanging over the edges for easy removal later on.
+Leave some extra tape hanging over the edges for easy removal later on.

-In Otherplan, click Setup Material.
+In the milling machine software, click Setup Material.
 Choose the standard single-sided FR-1.
 Click Continue and Align to Bed Origin and then click Done.